call us today

 Galigani Law Firm has over twenty years of experience in handling DUI and DWI-related offenses for both residents and non-residents of Florida.
 Our attorneys are passionate about defending your rights.
 The waters of legal complexities can be choppy.
 Let us be the helm to your ship.
-Get in contact with Galigani Law Firm, a group of legal professionals who have been Board Certified in Criminal Law by the Florida Bar's Certification Board.
 The attorneys at Galigani Law Firm have extensive experience representing clients visiting the greater North Central Florida area and surrounding counties including Levy County, Gilchrist County, Bradford County, Baker County, Alachua County, Union County, Marion County, and Columbia County.

 Make a plan today.
 Take the first step with us.
 Call (352) 375-0812 or schedule an online appointment today.